Taking Entries in Person |

 - Celosia, cockscomb, crested, any other color, one stem, disbudded

-- Celosia, plumed, red, one spray, disbudded only below the rim of the container
+- Celosia, plumed, shades of red, one spray, disbudded only below the rim of the container

 - Celosia, plumed, any other color, one spray, disbudded only below the rim of the container